zzhangjii/learning-library/workshops/docker/windows/README.md

   ![](images/000Windows/win9.png)

 - **Enable Hyper-V** by going into `Server Manager` and enabling that Role: (Make sure you select the virtual VNIC (checkbox) during this multi-step enablement.
-After Configuration and reboot Hyper-V will show up in the `Roles and Server Groups` section)
+After configuration and reboots Hyper-V will show up in the `Roles and Server Groups` section)

   ![](images/000Windows/win15.png)

-- The system will require reboots to install and enable the Hyper-V service.
+- The system requires reboots to install and enable the Hyper-V service.

 - After the reboot, login and you can verify seeing Hyper-V **Running** as a System Service: